TrangDoThuy/CPP/README.md

 If the system is already at end of file when you call fgets, then the contents of the array s are unchanged and a null  pointer is returned.
 A null pointer is also returned if a read error occurs.
 Otherwise, the return value is the pointer s.
+## strtok
+Prototype: char * strtok (char *restrict newstring, const char *restrict delimiters)

+Description:

+A string can be split into tokens by making a series of calls to the function strtok.

+The string to be split up is passed as the newstring argument on the first call only.
+The strtok function uses this to set up some internal state information.
+Subsequent calls to get additional tokens from the same string are indicated by passing a null pointer as the newstring argument.

+Calling strtok with another non-null newstring argument reinitializes the state information.
+It is guaranteed that no other library function ever calls strtok behind your back (which would mess up this internal state information).